-Currently, First Republic Bank has a poor Growth Score of F, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+Currently, First Republic Bank has a poor Growth Score of F, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of F. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise First Republic Bank has a Zacks Rank #1 (Strong Buy).
-We expect an above average return from the stock in the next few months.
+Notably, First Republic Bank has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.